 Our Top Tips For a Day in Seville

-Divided by the winding Guadalquivir River, Seville has a skyline that is dominated by the Moorish Giralda tower (the city’s symbol) and the ultra-modern Pelli Tower (Andalusia’s tallest building).
-Seville is somewhere to take your time over as you soak up the atmosphere in the Santa Cruz and Triana districts, stroll along the river or explore the Arenal, home to the world’s most famous bullring La Maestranza.
+Divided by the winding Guadalquivir River, Seville has a skyline that is dominated by the Moorish-Christian Giralda tower (the city’s symbol) and the ultra-modern Pelli Tower (Andalusia’s tallest building, housing offices and a five-star hotel).

 Alcazar

-Highlights in the Mudejar masterpiece – still used by the Spanish royal family as a residence – include the intricate Patio de las Doncellas, sumptuous Sala de los Embajadores where ambassadors were received and the antique and tapestry-packed Royal Chambers.
-The gardens are a treat for the senses with bougainvillea, orange blossom and fountains at every turn.
+Highlights in the historic complex – still used by the Spanish royal family as a residence, making it the oldest palace still in use in Europe – include the baths of Maria Padilla, the Cenador de Carlos V, the Grutesco Wall, intricate Patio de las Doncellas, sumptuous Sala de los Embajadores where ambassadors were received – the gold mirrored domed ceiling represents the heavens – and the antique and tapestry-packed Royal Chambers.

 Cathedral